irene-1308/final-project-innovation-collective/README.md

 - Interest prioritisation (for better friend recommendations).
 - Images and videos in the chat.
 - Age filters - chat with people in your chosen age range.
+- Custom group icons and descriptions, as set by users of that chat group.
 - AI-powered chat message verification to avoid threats, hate speech, graphic violence, bullying, etc.
 - AI-powered profile picture verification.
 - AI-powered chat group and direct message moderation.